 Data on same-sex couples are unreliable before 2008 due to coding practices (Chesnut, 2008; O'Connell et al., 2010).
-To address data quality, I do not use surveys before 2008, and I drop individuals with imputed sex and relationship to head.
+To address data quality, I do not use surveys before 2008, and I drop individuals with imputed sex or relationship to head.

-Before 2013, same-sex married couples were recoded as unmarried romantic partners.
-Only 2012 has a data quality flag to identify recoded couples.
-Therefore, to understand the stock of couples and couple formation rates, I pool married and unmarried couples and order them by survey year.
-To understand entry into marriage and marriage rates, I restrict to married couples from the
+Before 2013, Census recoded same-sex married couples as unmarried romantic partners.
+The 2012 survey has a data quality flag to identify recoded couples, but the earlier surveys do not.